Fuzzy simplicial sets and their application to geometric data analysis: Metric realizations

+The three equations in the third property correspond to the three axioms of uber metric spaces in the same order as in Definition \ref{def:uberMetricSpace} and they make sure that the axioms are satisfies by the metric we construct.
+Regarding the last condition, it is interesting to note its resemblance to the \textbf{Segal condition}, which characterizes those simplicial sets which are in the essential image of the nerve of a category.

-Even though we can conclude that $\bo{UM}$ and $\bo{EPMet}$ are faithful subcategories of $\bo{sFuz}$, the converse is not true: \bp{prop:characterizeSubcategory}{ Assuming \eqref{eq:ReIsReSkeleton}, $\te{Sing}(\te{Re}(S))\simeq S$ if and only if $S\in\bo{sFuz}$ fulfills the properties listed in Proposition \ref{prop:SingSimpSetProperties}. } \prr{prop:characterizeSubcategory} This proposition therefore demonstrates the additional flexibility alluded to in \ref{A1} that fuzzy simplicial sets provide in contrast to metric spaces for encoding relationships of data.
+This proposition demonstrates the additional flexibility alluded to in \ref{A1} that fuzzy simplicial sets provide in contrast to metric spaces for encoding relationships of data.
+In particular, non-symmetric and higher-order relationships can be encoded, as they arise, for example, in social networks or biological complex systems.